AvneeshSarwate/browser_drawn_projections/src/sketches/fluidSimChat/CHATBOT_IMPLEMENTATION_PLAN.md

   * https://developer.nvidia.com/gpugems/gpugems/part-vi-beyond-triangles/chapter-38-fast-fluid-dynamics-simulation-gpu
 - Parameter descriptions with physical meaning
 - Tool usage rules (always read first, clamp to ranges, snap to steps)

+search the web and refer to the references if you think you need very specific information about fluid simulations
 ```

 **Tools**: